jonashackt/crossplane-training/03-working-with-managed-resources.md

 Therefore create a new directory `infrastructure/s3` and a file `simple-bucket.yaml`.

-Search [the Provider docs on the Upbound Marketplace ](https://marketplace.upbound.io/providers/upbound/provider-aws-s3)for the `Bucket` resource and create your first Managed Resource.
+> 📝 Use the Provider documentation from the Upbound Marketplace and search for the Managed Resource you want to use.
+As we're using the `provider-aws-s3` [head over to it's Provider docs](https://marketplace.upbound.io/providers/upbound/provider-aws-s3) and search for the `Bucket` resource.

 Example: